-Additionally, the contract aims to increase awareness of the Government of Jamaica's (GOJ's) agenda to improve the country's business reforms among the general public, both local and international, and thus generating tangible and measurable contribution to the economy.
+Additionally, the contract aims to increase awareness of the Government of Jamaica's (GOJ's) agenda to improve the country's business reforms among the general public, both local and international, and thus generating tangible and measurable contribution to the economy in the form of signed MOUs and contracts outlining reform projects for the benefit of the private sector.
 This is to be done through the development and execution of a two-pronged communications plan that targets the main audience impacted by the business reforms as well as the wider public.